Former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

 If a fictional person is realistic, isn't it both logical and reasonable, then, to expect them to dream?
-And, while dreams are not real, they can be realistic in the sense that it is realistic for a person to go to sleep and have a dream.
-With that said, I think the most important consideration when writing a dream sequence is that it be handled with great care in order to make it effective as a way of moving your story forward.
+And, while dreams are not real, they can be realistic in the sense that it is realistic for a person to go to sleep and, during sleep, to have a dream.
+With that said, I think the most important thing to consider before writing a dream sequence is to ensure it is handled with great care as an effective way to move your story forward.
 If it doesn't move the story forward, then it should not be inserted.

 Eight Things to Consider Before Writing a Dream Sequence

-I am the author of a ten-book collection of novels called Tales from the Quarters.
-Although I haven't completed all ten books, with seven of them in various stages of completion, I know that at least one book in the collection includes a dream sequence.
-If you are determined to insert one into your story, here are eight points I considered before writing a dream sequence for a character in one of my novels.
-I believe these considerations can help any writer who wants to create a realistic dream sequence.
+I am the author of a ten-book collection of novels called Color of Love.
+Although I haven't completed all ten books, with seven of them now completed, I know that at least one book in the collection includes a dream sequence.
+After researching the topic, I have found that if you are determined to insert a dream sequence into your fiction story, there are at least eight points you should consider.
+Before even considering writing a dream sequence for a character in one of my novels, I think through each of these points, and I believe these considerations can help any writer who wants to create a realistic dream sequence.

 - Find out as much as you can about dreams.
-The fact that you dream does not make you an expert on dreaming.
-Do your "due diligence" and conduct research to find out all you can about the dream process.
-Doing this will give you more confidence (and maybe even a few ideas) as you begin to write your dream sequence.
+Search for information about dreams and dreaming.
+The fact that you dream dreams does not make you an expert on dreaming, therefore, you need to do your "due diligence" by conducting research.
+You need to find out all you can about dreams and the dream process before you allow your character to dream.
+Doing research will give you more confidence (and maybe even a few ideas) as you begin to write your dream sequence.

 - Be careful about where you place the dream sequence.
 The beginning of the novel and action-filled sequences are probably not good for dream placement.